NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 # Methods

-On This Page

-  1. Instance Methods

-  2. Type Methods

 _Methods_ are functions that are associated with a particular type.
 Classes, structures, and enumerations can all define instance methods, which encapsulate specific tasks and functionality for working with an instance of a given type.
 Classes, structures, and enumerations can also define type methods, which are associated with the type itself.
 Type methods are similar to class methods in Objective-C.

 The fact that structures and enumerations can define methods in Swift is a major difference from C and Objective-C. In Objective-C, classes are the only types that can define methods.
 In Swift, you can choose whether to define a class, structure, or enumeration, and still have the flexibility to define methods on the type you create.